abaksheiev/WebApiWithTDD/README.md

 # WebApiWithTDD

-Exmapls of covering API with test based on TDD
+Examples of testing an API by writing tests using Test-Driven Development (TDD).